vuestorefront/storefront-ui/README.md

 # Contributing

 We are currently in a process of building the library.
 If you want to help shaping future of vue and eCommerce UI's we'd be more than happy if you want to contribute!
 [Here](https://github.com/DivanteLtd/storefront-ui/blob/master/CONTRIBUTING.md) you can find all the required information.

+# State of components for this week

+- SfButton - done
+- SfBanner - almost done
+- SfCallToaction - almost done
+- SfHeader - almost done
+- SfBottomnNavigation - in progress